-The time limits for claiming back overpaid tax are set out in the introduction page of this section.
+The time limits for claiming back overpaid tax are set out in the introduction page.

-We have produced some example letters you can use to write to HMRC regarding your own tax repayment.
+We have produced some example letters you can use to write to HMRC regarding a tax repayment.
 These are available in the following formats:

-There is more information on the GOV.UK website on how to:
+There is more information on GOV.UK on how to: